 Note: Non-EU sellers will need to appoint a French local fiscal representative.

 These new rules are similar to the latest changes in the UK, Italy and Germany.
-E.g. the German F22 VAT Certificate has quite the same purpose in Germany as these new changes have in France.
+E.g. the German F22 VAT Certificate has quite the same purpose in Germany as these new verifications will have in France.

 You want to know more about VAT in France?